sangwoo-joh/book/README.md

  Personal engineering bible built on top of [Docsy](https://github.com/vsoch/docsy-jekyll)

-## NOTE
+## DISCLAIMER

- I made some modifications on my own.
-These modifications were not made for pull requests to the original project.
+ I made some modifications to my own taste.
+These modifications are not meant to be some contributions to the original project.